 - Products: Skincare and wellness products

-- Seller program: “Nerium Brand Partners” sell products through home parties and online marketing.
+- Seller program: Neora Brand Partners sell products through home parties and online marketing.

-- Seller support: Nerium promises 24/7 access to online digital training, in-person training events, and mentorship from experienced Brand Partners.
+- Seller support: Neora promises 24/7 access to online digital training, in-person training events, and mentorship from experienced Brand Partners.

 - Startup costs: Starter kits start at $49 and include marketing materials, digital tools, 24/7 access to online training, a free website, and a mobile app for selling on the go.
 Larger kits, ranging from $499 to $999, include a variety of products.

-- Compensation: Nerium Brand Partners earn 10 to 25% commission on personal sales, depending the amount sold.
+- Compensation: Neora Brand Partners earn 10% to 25% commission on personal sales, depending on the amount sold.
 As you build your team, you can make 5% commission on the team’s sales.

 - Products: Skincare